 Wisconsin does!
-Thus far, all solar farms built or proposed in Wisconsin are owned by, or sell their electricity to, Wisconsin electric providers.
-In turn the electricity is sold to WI homes and buildings.
+All solar farms built or proposed in Wisconsin are owned by, or sell their electricity to, Wisconsin electric providers In turn, the electricity supplies WI homes and businesses

 Electricity usage in Wisconsin has been relatively stable.
 Why do we need new solar projects?